 Origin of the Greyhound dog breed

-While “technically” the Greyhound dog breed is generally considered to be a product of English breeding, it’s important to understand that Greyhound breed comes from a long line of sight hounds which represent some of the very oldest of all domesticated dog breeds in the world.
+While “technically,” the Greyhound dog breed is generally considered a product of English breeding, it’s essential to understand that the Greyhound breed comes from a long line of sighthounds representing some of the very oldest of all domesticated dog species in the world.
+The Romans, Greeks, and Egyptians bred these early hounds.
+It is even believed that Cleopatra also owned many of these “kinds” of dogs.

-It’s probably impossible to identify exactly when sighthounds in general were first domesticated, there are Egyptian artifacts dating back as far as 2900 B.C. that prove these “types” of dogs have been with us for at around 3000 years.
-Most of which are believed to be the direct descendants of the Arabian Sloughi, a powerful hunting dog.
+These guys were bred to be show animals built for speed.
+Speed, which was used to hunt small games over several different continents!
+And while it’s probably impossible to identify precisely when sighthounds, in general, were first domesticated, Egyptian artifacts dating back as far as 2900 B.C. prove these “types” of dogs have been with us for around 3000 years.
+Most are believed to be the direct descendants of the Arabian Sloughi, a powerful hunting dog.

 In England…